Kapil's advice helped me to explore options before opting for India A coach's job: Dravid

-NEW DELHI : Batting great Rahul Dravid says legendary all-rounder Kapil Dev’s advice helped him to explore options after his retirement before eventually taking up the coaching job of India A and Under-19 sides.
+NEW DELHI, July 18: Batting great Rahul Dravid says legendary all-rounder Kapil Dev’s advice helped him to explore options after his retirement before eventually taking up the coaching job of India A and Under-19 sides.

 Dravid said he was also “a little fortunate” that at the back end of his career, he was already in a captain-cum-coach role of IPL side Rajasthan Royals.